bdqnghi/bdqnghi.github.io/index.md

 I'm a fourth-year Ph.D.
 Candidate in Computer Science at <a href="https://sis.smu.edu.sg/programmes/PhD/overview" target="_blank">School of Information Systems (SIS), Singapore Management University (SMU)</a>.
 I received the SMU full scholarship and started my Ph.D in August, 2016.
 At SIS, I'm fortunate to be advised by <a href="http://www.mysmu.edu/faculty/lxjiang/" target="_blank">Associate Prof. Lingxiao Jiang</a>.

-I'm visiting <a href="http://www.open.ac.uk/people/yy66" target="_blank">Prof.Yijun Yu</a> from the The Open University, UK and <a href="http://www.bristol.ac.uk/engineering/people/meng-wang/index.html" target="_blank">Prof.Meng Wang</a> from University of Bristol, UK to work on the topic Deep Learning for Big Code Analysis.
+For this term, I will be a visiting scholar at <a href="http://www.open.ac.uk/" target="_blank">The Open University, UK</a> to collaborate with <a href="http://www.open.ac.uk/people/yy66" target="_blank">Prof.Yijun Yu</a> and <a href="http://www.bristol.ac.uk/engineering/people/meng-wang/index.html" target="_blank">Prof.Meng Wang</a> from <a href="http://www.bristol.ac.uk/" target="_blank">The University of Bristol, UK </a>to work on the topic: "Deep Learning for Big Code Analysis".

 ## Research Interests

 I am interested in the application of Artificial Intelligence (AI) to solve challenging problems for software systems (aka **Machine Learning for Code**).
 My primary focus of research is to analyze source code data from software programs to better understand its behaviors, and propose the Machine Learning model to mine knowledge from existing software artifacts as a stage forward to reduce software maintenance cost, and help software developers to understand the source code better.
 This field has a wide range of applications, such as: